craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 title: The [[First Invasion of Orcus]] fails.
 content:

-[[The Grey Ordeal]] fight for months alongside the nations of the world against the influence of Orcus.
-After a long battle, Orcus was returned unto whatever plane from once he came.
+[[The Grey Ordeal]] fight for months alongside the nations of the world against the influence of [[Orcus]].
+After a long battle, Orcus was returned unto whatever plane from once it came.
 The Armies of Orcus were destroyed, but remnant chapters of the Gnolls survived and aclimated to life in the [[The Deserts of Tetrimoc]].

 date: 092AF
 title: Powers retire.